ebrinz/dotfiles/README.md

-# My OSX Dotfiles
+# OSX Dotfiles

-Welcome to my collection of dotfiles for OSX!
-This project started from a simple need to organize my Python PATH and evolved into a full-blown configuration party.
-Whether you're setting up a new Mac or looking to enhance your current setup, these configurations might just be what you're looking for.
+This repository contains a collection of dotfiles for OSX, developed initially to manage my Python PATH.
+The project expanded to include a variety of configuration optimizations.
+If you are setting up a new Mac or updating your existing system, these configurations may be useful.

 ## Features